ykleinman/omnicalc/README.md

 ## Setup

-You'll find a brief Getting Started video in Canvas under Pages > Additional Videos. **Read the instructions below carefully also.**

  1. Clone this repo, and **then create a branch for your work**.
  1. Navigate to the folder you downloaded in Terminal.
  1. Open up the entire folder in Atom.